The Ikigai Expert

-I’m an international keynote speaker, author, corporate facilitator and founder working at the intersection of leadership, employee well-being, and life meaning.
+Nick Kemp is an international keynote speaker, author, and corporate facilitator who works at the intersection of leadership, employee wellbeing, and life meaning.

 Nick-Kemp-Speaking